 Do You Need to Speak Spanish as a Digital Nomad in Antigua?

-Do you need to speak fluent Spanish to live in Antigua Guatemala?
+Do you need to speak fluent Spanish to live in Antigua, Guatemala?
 No, but it certainly helps.

+That said, can you get by if you don’t speak Spanish in Guatemala?
 It all depends on where you go and what you do.

 Most touristy places will offer service in both Spanish and English, but if you go into El Mercado or in a ma-and-pop mini market, you may have a harder time.